 Cargo on the Russian Domestic route is often sent via Finland.
-From East Asia it is transported as transit cargo to Finland via All Water or the TSR, with cargo being exported to Russia, such as household electrical goods, being held temporarily in bonded warehouses near the Finnish border.
+From East Asia, it is transported as transit cargo to Finland via All Water or the TSR, with cargo being exported to Russia, such as household electrical goods, being held temporarily in bonded warehouses near the Russian border.
 After it has been confirmed that the purchaser has paid, a truck is sent from Russia and the cargo is handed over.
-The main reason for choosing this route is that a lower customs duty is charged on goods entering Russia this way than those entering the country via ports in the Russian Far East, so it is competitive in terms of cost.
+The main reason for choosing this route is that a lower customs duty is levied on goods entering Russia this way than on those entering the country via ports in the Russian Far East, so it is competitive in terms of cost.
 Other advantages of this route include the existence of easy-to-use Finnish bonded warehouses and transit railway charges that have been set far lower than those for bilateral cargo.

-The total volume of cargo on the TSR using the aforementioned routes has continued to grow steadily over the last few years, increasing from about 70,000TEU in 2000, to 90,000TEU in 2001 and about 130,000TEU in 2002, according to statistics released by VICS (Vostochny International Container Services).
-In 2003, cargo volumes rose by as much as 50% on the previous year and the total volume for the year is anticipated to reach 180,000TEU.
+The total volume of cargo on the TSR using the aforementioned routes has continued to grow steadily over the last few years, increasing from about 70,000 TEU in 2000, to 90,000 TEU in 2001, then to 130,000 TEU in 2002, and about 200,000 TEU in 2003, according to statistics released by VICS (Vostochny International Container Services).
+In 2004, cargo volumes rose by as much as 47% on the previous year as of September, and the total volume for the year is anticipated to reach 250,000 TEU (Fig. 1).